souzacarvalh/ice-vault/README.md

 **User Management**

 This resource is only available for authorized ADMIN users.
+You can use one of the following for testing:

+Username: admin
+Password: 12345

+Username felipec
+Password: 12345

 **- Create User:**